 Emma Chambers is responsible for acquisitions, exhibitions and research for British art from 1890–1945.
 Since joining Tate she has focused particularly on women artists and on émigré artists in Britain, co-curating the exhibitions Migrations (2012) and Schwitters in Britain (2013).
 Displays have included Focus: William Roberts (2012), BP Spotlight: Sylvia Pankhurst (2013) andBP Spotlight: Women and Work (2013).
 Emma Chambers is the curator of Aftermath: Art in the Wake of World War One.

 Dorothy Price is an art historian with particular research interests in sexuality, race, gender, women artists, photography, modernism and contemporary art.
 Outside the University Price regularly collaborate on research and teaching opportunities with museums and galleries.
-Price is Editor of Art History, a world-leading journal published by Wiley Blackwell for the Association of art Historians.
+Price is Editor of Art History, a world-leading journal published by Wiley Blackwell for the Association for Art History.